Gumaca: History

 From the early 1980s to the 1990s, there were calls to rename the town as Tañada, after nationalist and past Senator Lorenzo Tañada, with his son Wigberto Tañada proposing to have a poll once elected congressman of Quezon's fourth district; the renaming eventually did not push through.

 Geography

+Gumaca is located at the mouth of what is now known as Pipisik River at the foot of the Sierra Madre range.
+It is 66 km from Lucena and 196 km from Manila.

 Barangays

-Gumaca is politically subdivided into 59 barangays:
+Gumaca is politically subdivided into 59 barangays, as indicated below.
+Each barangay consists of puroks and some have sitios.